tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 ## Request

 Request bodies are typically used with create and update operations (POST, PUT, PATCH).
 For example, when creating a resource using POST or PUT, the request body usually contains the representation of the resource to be created.
 Using our Petstore API as an example, you would make a request to create (POST) a new pet.
-You would need to include information such as

-In this example the `--data` is the contains the json object we are sending to the pestore server, and request to create a new pet with an ID of 123.
+In this example the `--data` contains the json object we are sending to the pestore server to create a new pet with an ID of 123.

 ```bash
 curl --request POST \